simtape/dark_pattern_research/README.md

 # DARK PATTERN RESEARCH
 A tool used for an university project work to conduct a web investigation among the most popular italian websites.
-In order to find a dark pattern inside a website the tool is able to:
+The project aims to give a perspective on the usage of dark patterns and more in general of a deceptive design in the cookie banners.

 ## Features
-- detect a banner on a website
+- detection a banner on a website
-- detect the buttons of the detected banner
+- detection the buttons of the detected banner
-- store the buttons and make a further analysis, to establish the entity of the dark pattern.
+- usage of heuristics to establish the entity of the dark pattern.